elastic/search-ui/packages/react-search-ui/README.md

 - Configure Search API calls, like `facets`, `result_fields`, and `search_fields`.

-For the latter, this means that often times you will need to add configuration to Search UI before using a particular component.
-For example, to use a [Facet](#componentfacet) component to show facet filters, you would first need to provide `facets` configuration.
+For the latter, this means that often times you will need to add configuration to Search UI before using a particular Component.
+For example, to use a [Facet](#componentfacet) Component to show facet filters, you would first need to provide `facets` configuration.
 By configuring facets, you're asking for facet details to be returned on your API calls.
-These can then be consumed by the `Facet` component to show facet filters.
+These can then be consumed by the `Facet` Component to show facet filters.

 Note that this is not the only way to customize API calls.
 Check out the [Customizing API calls - additionalOptions](#apicalls) for some more details.